Professional golf tours: Other men's tours

-Three lower-level tours offer world ranking points and direct promotion to the Korn Ferry Tour for a top five finish on their Orders of Merit, but they are based outside the United States: PGA Tour Canada, PGA Tour China, and PGA Tour Latinoamérica.
-There is not a well defined US-based third tier.
+Three lower-level tours offer world ranking points and direct promotion to the Korn Ferry Tour for a top five finish on their Orders of Merit: PGA Tour Americas and PGA Tour China.

+There is not a US-based third tier.
 The larger regional tours include the Swing Thought Tour, Gateway Tour, and the APT Tour there is a constantly changing roster of small "mini-tours".

-The term mini-tour is colloquial and not easy to define, with the larger regional tours carefully avoiding applying the term to themselves.
-Some of the smaller and lower cost tours prefer the term "developmental tour" asserting that real pro golf with large audiences and great financial opportunities for its players starts at the Korn Ferry Tour level.

-Either way, below Korn Ferry Tour level there is little possibility of earning a living from the prize money alone and players compete to gain competitive experience.
-Some are employed as club or teaching professionals and play tournaments part-time, while some may have sponsors or family backing.
+Below Korn Ferry Tour level there is little possibility of earning a living from the prize money alone and players compete to gain competitive experience.
 After the new Korn Ferry Tour Finals was established in 2013, mini-tour purses have decreased and players have moved to the Canada and Latin American tours.

-There have also been some well known sportsmen from other sports who, after retiring as wealthy men while still at an age when elite golfers are in their prime, have tried their luck as tournament golfers on the developmental tours, but none of them have made it into golf's elite so far.
+There have been some sportsmen from other sports who, after retiring, but still at an age when elite golfers are in their prime, have played as tournament golfers on the developmental tours.
 Examples include Ivan Lendl and Roy Wegerle.
-Two prominent professional athletes from other sports, however, have had modest success on the tour now known as PGA Tour Champions for golfers 50 and over.
+Two have had modest success on the PGA Tour Champions for golfers 50 and over.
 Former National Football League quarterback John Brodie won one tournament and had 12 top-10 finishes on that tour, and former Major League Baseball pitcher Rick Rhoden had three top-10 finishes.

 Men's senior tours

 Upon reaching age 50, male golfers are eligible to compete in senior tournaments.
-Golf is unique among sports in having high profile and lucrative competitions for players of this age group.
-Nearly all of the famous golfers who are eligible to compete in these events choose to do so, unless they are unable to for health reasons.
-A number of players win more than a million dollars in prize money each season, and once endorsements and other business activities are taken into account, a few of the "legends of golf" in this age group earn as much as any of the younger PGA Tour pros.
+A number of players win more than a million dollars in prize money each season, and once endorsements and other business activities are taken into account, a few of the players in this age group earn as much as the younger PGA Tour pros.
 The two main senior tours are: